 UWCC launched Round 1 of its ECSF program on May 19, 2020 and opened Round 2 on October 5, 2020.
 An open application process was administered by our national network of participating local UWC members, reaching more than 5,000 communities from coast to coast to coast.

 As of Jan.
 12, UWCC has distributed all available funds.
 In total, the ECSF has provided financial resources to 5,260 programs to help meet the immediate and pressing needs of vulnerable people.
 Of those programs funded, 2,674 (51%) are brand new community partners from outside of the UWC network of community service agencies.
 The average grant amount was $25,963.

-Through the ECSF, United Way Centraide has distributed funds to help bridge the service gap in communities like Thompson, Manitoba where a $45,000 grant has been put to work at a youth-services agency to provide food security, and mental health supports.
-In all regions and territories of Canada, in communities large and small, rural and remote, grants have been made to ensure vulnerable people have the supports they need, like in Corner Brook, Newfoundland where funding has provided a boost for food security and social isolation programs, and in Hamilton, Ontario where multiple grants were made to strengthen the gamut of community supports.
+UWCs have distributed ECSF funds to help bridge the service gap in communities like Cambridge Bay, Northwest Territories, where a $26,044 grant has been put to work through the municipality to provide food security, financial wellness, and health and hygiene supports.
+In all regions and territories of Canada, in communities large and small, rural and remote, grants have been made to ensure vulnerable people have the supports they need.

-Check out this interactive map to see the full scope of local community investments and to find out what service organizations in your community have received support:
+Explore this interactive map to see the full scope of local community investments and to find out what service organizations in your community have received support:

 Since the launch of Round 1 of the ECSF, we have seen needs shift as COVID-19 cases fluctuated and local communities contended with changing public health guidelines.
 However, through both rounds, the most frequently funded service categories were social inclusion and learning, mental health and wellness, and food security.
 Vulnerable populations receiving the most support through UWC’s portion of the ECSF include people living with low income or in poverty; children and youth aged 0-18; seniors and elders not in care; people living with mental illness; and young people aged 19-29 who require support for daily living or who are living in unstable situations.

 The Emergency Community Support Fund is funded by the Government of Canada.